serebrov/serebrov.github.io-hugo/content/posts/2024-04-05-vue-cli-service-build-out-of-memory.md

 url: "/html/2024-04-05-profile-vue-cli-service-build-out-of-memory.html"
 ---

-# Solving the frontend build out-of-memory error
+# Solving the Vue app build out-of-memory error

 If you encounter an out-of-memory error during the frontend build, you can increase the memory limit for the node process by setting the `NODE_OPTIONS` environment variable: